-We noticed a considerable difference in the level of detail provided on the Record of Service by the ABCC inspectors compared to the sub agents.
+We noticed a considerable difference in the level of detail provided on the Record of Service by ABCC inspectors compared to the sub agents.

-In the 4 examinations we reviewed where service involved ABCC inspectors, records were maintained demonstrating that the ABCC inspector:
+In the 3 examinations we reviewed where service involved ABCC inspectors, records were maintained demonstrating the ABCC inspector:

-- confirmed the examination location meeting with the examinee - provided identification to identify themselves to the examinee at the time of service - recorded a transcript of the conversation - provided information to the examinee about the examination process and that information could be found in the notice itself and the covering letter.
+- confirmed the examination location meeting with the examinee - provided identification to identify themselves to the examinee at the time of service - made a contemporaneous record of the conversation - provided information to the examinee about the examination process and that information could be found in the notice itself and the covering letter.

-By contrast, the detail recorded by the sub agents was limited.
-Sub agent records contained the location of service and a brief conversation transcript on how the sub agent confirmed the identity of the examinee.
-The sub agents did not record that they had identified who they were to the examinee, and did not record a detailed transcript of the service, a clear explanation to the examinee of the examination process, or details of what was expected of the examinee and how this information could be found in the notice and the covering letter.
+In contrast, the detail recorded by the sub agents in 4 examinations was limited.
+Sub agent records contained the location of service and a brief record of how the sub agent confirmed the identity of the examinee.
+From the limited Records of Service provided by the sub agents, we could not determine whether they identified themselves to the examinee, provided a clear explanation to the examinee of the examination process, what was expected of the examinee and how information about the examination process could be found in the notice and the covering letter.
+In one instance, the record of service was not signed by the sub agent.